-Organize a film series about God’s creation and the struggle to protect it.
-Host a screening in your parish hall.
+Watch a film about God’s creation and the struggle to protect it

 A 40-minute film, Disobedience, now available for free download and streaming, tells the story of four communities preparing to participate in direct action to break free from fossil fuels.
 What are your thoughts about – or experience with – nonviolent civil disobedience?
 What would motivate you to engage in civil disobedience?

 Entangled is an award-winning, feature-length film about how climate change has accelerated a collision between one of the world’s most endangered species, North America’s most valuable fishery, and a federal agency mandated to protect both.
 The film, by the makers of Lobster War and Sacred Cod, won a Jackson Wild award, known as the Oscars of nature films.
 It also won Best Conservation Film at the Mystic Film Festival.
 For screenings, visit here.